yoasif/yoasif.github.io/_posts/2023-08-02-how-firefox-loses-when-it-tries-to-copy-chrome.markdown

 Even as its crufty internals helped betray Firefox's marketshare due to stability and performance issues (made worse due to the [desire to support legacy extensions](https://yoric.github.io/post/why-did-mozilla-remove-xul-addons/ "Why Did Mozilla Remove XUL Add-ons?")), Firefox continued to have pockets of very well thought through user experiences.

 Of course, if you were a Chrome user, you wouldn't know that -- especially if you believe that the Chrome way must be superior because that is the way it is in Chrome.

+I'm not conviced that might makes right, and I believe that competition makes ecosystems better.
+It is understandable that a Chrome user might be unfamiliar with Firefox and may need some hand-holding if they are attempting to make a change.

+It is entirely possible for competitors to have better designed experiences - but I don't think it makes sense to assume that because a competitor is more successful in market, that the *experience* must be better.

+People understand that in other spaces.
+Is McDonald's better than the farm-to-table restaurant in your downtown?
+It must be, McDonald's market capitalization dwarfs that of the smaller resturant.
+Clearly that means that the food, the ambiance, the service&hellip; are better.

+Clearly, we can't assume that because someone has a richer or larger team, that what they produce must be better, and we shouldn't be convinced otherwise.

 ## Takeaways